-Well hello my loves.
 I have to admit I am starting to get into the holiday spirit.
 I’m not going to go all Christmas crazy yet, but Thanksgiving is such a great way to start off all those shennanigans.
-I might secretly be looking forward to the short week at work (hello 3 days!), and spending time with my family and friends.
+I might secretly be looking forward to the short week at work (hello 3 days!), and spending time with my family, friends and this bowl of popcorn granola!.

 I might be warming up to Thanksgiving because I’ve had Thanksgiving early this year, doing a trial run of recipes.
 I’ve had a blast developing some fun, healthy Thanksgiving dishes.
 I’ve realized that my old way of cooking, ie. a pinch of this, taste with a spoon, add a little salt, a shake of this and that and viola a recipe!
 This does not work for the blog, unfortunately.
 Needless to say, I’ve had to be very conscious of measuring and setting timers so I can give you guys recipes that you can actually follow!
 I do have an appreciation for the recipes handed down from generation to generation now.
 It’s no wonder you can never really perfect grandmas’s recipes.

-Some successes were my lightened sweet potatoes, maple cinnamon roasted carrots (omg YUM!) and the granola recipe I’m sharing with you today.
-I also test ran the vegan rosemary garlic potatoes, which I make all the time but never took the time to measure the oil or the rosemary until I took pictures for the blog.
+My lightened sweet potatoes, maple cinnamon roasted carrots (omg YUM!) and the popcorn granola recipe I’m sharing with you today.
+I also test ran these vegan rosemary garlic potatoes, which I make all the time but never took the time to measure the oil or the rosemary until I took pictures for the blog.
 I’ve seriously been eating Thanksgiving leftovers all week!
 I’m going to be burned out on these flavors soon!

 Over the weekend Dave and I made carrot cake pancakes which were SO GOOD!
 I cannot get enough of this recipe!
 I knew I needed to make a tried and true recipe after our pancakes Saturday morning were just ok 🙁 not great.